Kirca54/Kirca54/README.md

-### Third year software engineering student at the Faculty Of Computer Science and Engineering.
+### Fourth year software engineering student at the Faculty Of Computer Science and Engineering.